 On-demand access to healthcare IT (HIT) tools is an expectation prevalent among the millennial generation.
 Many millennials don’t feel they need face-to-face human interaction for retail purchases, booking flights, etc. so why would the healthcare services they purchase be any different?

 In order to meet this demand, providers are creating more efficient and meaningful interactions through the use of smart technology.
-Sara Vaezy, Chief Digital Strategy Officer at Providence St. Joseph Health explains that “not everyone wants or needs a relationship with a primary care physician.”
-However, it’s not that communication and feedback are not important to millennials — as these factors are expected, even demanded by this generation.
-Rather, millennials prefer receiving this information in a text message or other digital format.
+Sara Vaezy, Chief Digital Strategy Officer at Providence St. Joseph Health explains that “it’s not that communication and feedback are not important to millennials—as these factors are expected, even demanded by this generation.
+Rather, millennials prefer receiving this information in a text message or other digital format.”

 Can Healthcare IT Tools and Telehealth Services Improve Access to Care and Health Data?